miku/haw-di-bim-lv22/Exercise-1.md

 * [a 7yo thread](https://www.reddit.com/r/learnprogramming/comments/3beyjn/why_is_learning_the_command_line_important/)

-> Essentially, it allows you to do stuff faster then GUI AND provides an amazing **automation** support built in.
+> Essentially, it allows you to do stuff faster than GUI AND provides an amazing **automation** support built in.

 A longer take: